jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 While monitoring and keeping the client bundle size small is generally a good thing (not just for user experience reasons, but also because it will make you think about your dependencies), there might be cases where it makes more sense to keep things on the client side.

-> It's up you to to identify opportunities these opportunities, and act on them.
-By using Next.js and `webpack-bundle-analyzer` you can make sure you're acting with the right information.
+> It's up you to to identify these opportunities, and act on them.
+By using Next.js and `webpack-bundle-analyzer` you’ll act with the right information, and make the changes that matter to reduce your bundle size effectively.